moeakwak/monaco-it/README.md

 ## How It Works

-First, MonacoIt will find divs with class "ace-editor" in the page.
-If so, it will hide that div, and create a monaco editor in the same place, just after the hided ace editor.
-Codes will be syncronized from monaco to ace, and the monaco editor's language will be the same as ace.
+Monaco-It will find the ace editor div by class "ace-editor" in the page, then codes will be syncronized between monaco and ace.

-To enable intellisense on supported language:

-- will try to use websocket connect ws://localhost:3000/language_name
-- If connected, then register snippets completion
-- If cannot connect, then register snippets, keywords and autocompletion based on simple tokenize

 ## Adding Language Support

-Assuming you're going to add support for language called "lang":

 - create `lang.js` in languages, and provide these exports:
   - `language`: monaco.language.register